nicktehrany/website/website/content/notes/IN4391 Distributed Systems Notes/FunctionalRequirements.md

 Leaders are elected for each term and each leader keeps track of the current term number, if election failed the term has no leader.

+### Consensus

+A correct consensus protocol needs to fulfill:

+1. Termination: At some point every correct process needs to decide on some value.
+2. Integrity: If all correct processes propose some value $v$ then the final result must be that value $v$.
+3. Agreement: Every correct process has to agree on the same value.

 ### Replication

 **Advantages:**